Mr-Thunder/Scaffold-II-A-Gulp-4-boilerplate-for-rapid-prototyping-and-design/README.md

-# Scaffold-II-The-Rapid-Design-Boilerplate-with-Gulp-4
+# Scaffold II - A Gulp 4 boilerplate for rapid prototyping and design

-A Gulp 4 boilerplate for rapid prototyping and design
+Scaffold II is a design focused gulp boilerplate that automates tasks to speed up workflow.
+It comes with SCSS, HTML and JS compilation and minification.
+It allows for experimental CSS with PostCSS Preset Env and follows and the recommended SASS 7-1 file architecture.
+The boilerplate has plugins for image optimisation, live reload across multiple devices and built in support for the for the latest jQuery, normalize.css and customisable modernizr.js scripts, to get your project up and running straight away.

 ![Sacffold II](http://mrthunder.com/app/assets/images/scaffold-II.png)